JasonPy/twitter-query-expansion/README.md

 ```math
 SIM_{cos}(X,Y) = \frac{X \cdot Y}{\lVert X \rVert \lVert Y \rVert}
 ```
-For each initial term the $`n`$ most similar terms are returned and further investigated using Elastic Search.
+For each term the $`n`$ most similar terms are returned and investigated if they can act as an expansion using Elastic Search.

 ## 3.3 Elastic Search
 The similar terms - obtained by the Word Embeddings - are ranked based on the Tweet Collection.
-In order to decide if a found similar term can act as an expansion, the Point-wise Mutual Information (PMI) is applied.
-Therefore, Elastic Search [Adjacency Matrix Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-adjacency-matrix-aggregation.html) determine the number of co-occurrences $`N_{x,y}`$ of the initial term $`x`$ and the similar term $`y`$, their separate occurrence across the whole document collection $`N_x`$, $`N_y`$ and the total number of documents $`N`$.
+In order to decide if a found similar term can act as an expansion, the Point-wise Mutual Information[^3] (PMI) is applied.
+Therefore, Elastic Search [Adjacency Matrix Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-adjacency-matrix-aggregation.html) determine the number of co-occurrences $`N_{x,y}`$ of the initial term $`x`$ and the similar term $`y`$, their separate occurrence across the whole document collection $`N_x`$, $`N_y`$.
+The attribute `word_count` for each Tweet comes in handy now and simplifies the calculation of the total number of words $`N`$.
 Thus, the probabilities can be computed as
 ```math
 P(x,y) = \frac{N_{x,y}}{N},
 P(x) = \frac{N_x}{N},